Guide to Bidding & Tendering Process for Project Management

 Competitive bid

-The competitive bidding process invites multiple contractors to submit proposals for a project, each with an offer for the best terms and prices.
+The competitive bidding process invites multiple contractors to submit bids for a project, each with an offer for the best terms and prices.
 Bids are evaluated based on set criteria like cost, quality, and delivery time, ensuring the most suitable contractor is chosen.
 This process promotes fair competition by giving all qualified contractors an equal opportunity to win.
 It encourages bidders to offer their best pricing and value, leading to cost savings.
 It also fosters innovation as contractors present unique solutions.
 By ensuring transparency and fairness, competitive bidding secures high-quality outcomes and optimal project performance.

 Online bid